hypergonial/chat/README.md

 # Chat

-A small prototype repo I made to mess with websockets and Rust.
-It probably has several security flaws and is highly incomplete.
+A small prototype repo I made to see how hard it would be to make a chat application using websockets.

 ## Why?